-Go for a guided walk around Zealandia with one of their knowledgeable hosts and find out more about their extraordinary 500-year vision to restore a Wellington valley’s forest and freshwater ecosystems as closely as possible to their pre-human state.
+Go for a guided walk around with one of their knowledgeable hosts and find out more about their extraordinary 500-year vision to restore a Wellington valley forest and freshwater ecosystem as closely as possible to their pre-human state.

 Wander the waterfront

 Stroll around the beautiful waterfront, stopping to check out the public art along the way and to get a scoop of locally-made gelato at Oriental Bay, Wellington’s golden-sand, inner-city beach.
-Another option is to hire an electric bike from Switched On Bikes, an effortless way to explore Wellington’s coastline and bays.
+If you're feeling adventurous, hire an electric bike from Switched On Bikes, an effortless way to explore Wellington’s coastline and bays.

-If you'd like to try a different walk, check out Wellington's extensive tracks and trails - find your wild and enjoy Wellington's regional trails your way.
+If walking is more your pace, check out Wellington's extensive tracks and trails - find your wild and enjoy Wellington's regional trails.